Niv20/string-c-library/README.md

 For this library to work, you need to define **helper functions** in your own code that the list will use to manage your objects.
 These functions are essential for the library to understand how to work with your specific data type.

-1. `void PrintFunction(void* data)` - This function assigns a custom printing function to the list.
-Without this, the list doesn't know how to interpret and print your data structure.
+1. <a id="print-function"></a>`void PrintFunction(void* data)` - This function assigns a custom printing function to the list.
+You don't need to print a newline at the end of your print function, becase the library automatically do this for you.

 2. <a id="free-function"></a>`void FreeFunction(void* data)` – This function frees all dynamically allocated memory **inside** your struct, such as strings or arrays allocated with malloc.
 (The library itself manages the memory of the struct itself).